-Finally, some of the options for filing your taxes for free are made available based the forms you need, or on your income.
-Several tax prep software companies offer a free version that covers basic forms.
+Several tax-prep software companies offer a free version that covers basic forms.
 They may also offer a free version if your Adjusted Gross Income is below a certain threshold.
-The free versions of software are almost always the online versions.
+The free versions of the software are almost always the online versions.

 Free Tax Service on Base – Volunteer Income Tax Assistance (VITA)

 Marines, Airmen, Soldiers, Sailors, and their families worldwide are eligible to receive free tax preparation assistance at offices within their installations.

 Participating VITA sites provide free tax advice, tax preparation, and assistance to military members and their families.
-Most importantly, they are trained and equipped to address military specific tax issues such as:
+Most importantly, they are trained and equipped to address military-specific tax issues such as:

 Free Tax Preparation Software for Military Members